ansys/pyensight/doc/source/rest_api/rest_api.rst

 for complex operations.

-Shared Token Security
+Shared token security
 ---------------------

 This API leverages shared secrets to control access to the EnSight instance.
 Every pyensight launched instance has a shared secret that must be provided in all REST calls.
 This shared secret token can be accessed via the ``Session.secret_key`` pyensight API.
-All REST APIs will expect that the token be specified in one of two ways.
+All REST APIs expect that the token be specified in one of two ways.
 First, the token can be passed as part of the URL path in the form: ``{LOCATION}/ensight/v1/{TOKEN}/{OPERATION}``.
 Second, the token may be passed in an ``Authorization: Bearer TOKEN`` header.
 When the header approach is used, any value